 The Warden provided a summary of the meetings and events the he attended since the last Council meeting.

-September 4 – Attended a meeting of the Board of Directors at Université Sainte-Anne.
+December 4 – Attended the inauguration of the rainbow crosswalk at Université Sainte-Anne.

-September 15 - Attended the meeting of the Board of Governors of Université Sainte-Anne.
+December 16 – Attended a Special meeting of the Board of Governors of Université Sainte-Anne.

 7) Official Statements from Members of Council